 3.2 Pollen deposition on snow

 Pollen grains were detected both in the air and on the snow surface.
 The numbers of pollen grains collected in various snow samples showed distinct differences.
 In the city centre near station A1, where no alder trees were observed, the mean number of pollen grains was more than eight times lower than in the suburbs, near station A2.
-It is noteworthy that the two samples collected in the city centre near wide roads - A1/1 and A1/3 - were single grains, whereas sample A1/2 was collected between blocks of flats, where 69 grains were found (Table 1).
+It is noteworthy that the two samples collected in the city centre, near wide roads - A1/1 and A1/3 - were single grains, whereas sample A1/2 was collected between blocks of flats, where 69 grains were found (Table 1).

 DiscussionDiscussion tych dni dobowa rytmika była inna. h stwierdzilismy, ze tylko w trzech dniach ze znaczacym stężeniem pyłku padał snie